sre-final-project/final-project/README.md

 This project demonstrates the implementation of Site Reliability Engineering (SRE) practices in a distributed microservices-based system.
 The system includes containerized services, monitoring, infrastructure automation, incident response, and capacity planning.
 Docker Compose, Docker Swarm, Kubernetes, Terraform, and Ansible were used to demonstrate orchestration, automation, and infrastructure management.

 The project also includes Prometheus and Grafana monitoring, alerting mechanisms, automated deployment, incident simulation, and scaling analysis.
+Continuous Integration and Continuous Deployment (CI/CD) practices were also implemented using GitHub Actions to automate build, validation, and deployment workflows.

 # 2. Objectives